dj-stripe/dj-stripe/docs/CONTRIBUTING.md

 The documentation site will then be served on <http://127.0.0.1:8000>.

+!!! attention "In case of any installation error"

+    In case you get the error that some plugin is not installed, please run:
+        ``` bash

+        poetry install -E docs
+        ```

 If you wish to just generate the documentation, you can replace `serve` with `build`, and the docs will be generated into the `site/` folder.